posulliv/personalwiki/akiban/random.markdown

 in general, index consists of
  - columns declared in the index
- - hKey columns that were declared as part of index
+ - hKey columns that were not declared as part of index

 so now an execution plan that looks like: